turingschool/curriculum/source/topics/performance/measuring.markdown

 ### Usage in Production

-There's no additional configuration for production, just run your app as normal then view the results here: http://rpm.newrelic.com/
+There's no additional configuration for production, just run your app as normal then view the results under your account at http://rpm.newrelic.com/

 ## Perftools.rb